Democratic candidates in primary election seek to fill Starr County judge seat

 "I want to see every family taken care of and that they are raised out of poverty, and to continue to have job opportunities and educational opportunities," Benavidez said.

-Also on the Democratic ticket for Starr County judge is Letty Garcia-Galvan.
+Also on the Democratic ticket for Starr County judge is Letty Garza-Galvan.

 Galvan says she wants to focus on building a future that serves the children of today.